wing5wong/artisan-whs-static/source/_news/2019-10-16_hockey-fourth-and-fifth-for-wanganui-teams-at-the-under-15-national-championship-tournaments.md

 show_in_slider: true
 date: 2019-10-16T06:46:59.793Z
 ---
-**Jaxon Gaudin** in action for Wanganui Under 15 during their national championship tournament in Gonville on Friday.

-_Photo / Bevan Conley_

 Wanganui had to settle for a fourth place finish as hosts of the 2019 Under 15 Boys National Championship tournament after a heavy 8-2 loss to South Canterbury in the playoffs on Saturday at McDonalds Hockey Stadium.

 Having just lost their semifinal to Wellington 5-4 on Friday, Wanganui found themselves down 1-0 in just 60 seconds in the playoff for third, with Cooper Mason getting the first of what would eventually be a hat trick of goals.